vachadze/Coursera-DataCleaning/README.md

   * Uses descriptive activity names to name the activities in the data set
   * Appropriately labels the data set with descriptive variable names.
   * From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-* File called _*tidy_data.csv*_ will be generated in the working direcotry, containing resulting clean data according to the course project requirements
+* File called _*tidy_dataset.txt*_ will be generated in the working direcotry, containing resulting clean data according to the course project requirements